jakubvanko/commoncore/README.md

 To use CommonCore library in a plugin, the library's .jar file needs to be downloaded and set as a dependency for the given project.
 It is also vitally important to include the compressed CommonCore code in the final plugin's .jar file.

+## Development

+The development of CommonCore needs the following dependencies located in the folder named "__external":

+- XSeries - must be  **EXTRACTED** into the compiled artifact
+- Vault - **NOT to be included** in the compiled artifact
+- Spigot API at least 1.13.2 - **NOT to be included** in the compiled artifact

+Plugins developed using the CommonCore library must extract the CommonCore library into the compiled artifact of the plugin.

 ## Documentation